b1llywitant0/Hotel-Booking-Cancellation-V2/README.md

 # Hotel-Booking-Cancellation

 This notebook serves as an improvement of the training project of hotel booking cancellation prediction.
-This model use more data and features in the dataset, with refined background and more explanation at each notebook's section.
+This model use more data and features from the dataset, with refined background and more explanation at each notebook's section.

 <p align="center">
 <img src="https://github.com/b1llywitant0/Hotel-Booking-Cancellation/blob/main/Data/Hotel%20Header.jpg">